Video: How to teach an adult to ride a bike

 Ask if the rider feels ready to start the session.
 They should inform you of anything that might cause a problem such as a physical health concern, psychological issue or learning difficulty.

 4. Getting on and off the bike

 Tell them to stand with the bike on their right and hold onto the brakes with both hands to keep the bike steady while they lean the bike towards them and swing their right leg over the saddle until they are sitting comfortably on it.
 Reverse the process to dismount.

-Practise getting on and off the bike until they are confident.
+Practise getting on and off the bike until the rider is confident.
 For some people, this will be the first time they have ever actually sat on a bike and it may take some getting used to.
-If they are uncomfortable, or can't reach the ground with their feet or the brakes with their hands, adjust the saddle, brake levers and handlebar accordingly, if you feel competent to do so.
+If they are uncomfortable, or can’t reach the ground with their feet or the brakes with their hands, adjust the saddle, brake levers and handlebar accordingly, if you feel competent to do so.

 Once they are pedalling comfortably, you can raise the saddle again so that they have a slight bend in the leg when their foot is on the pedal at its lowest point.

-Encourage them to put their weight over the back of the saddle, where the centre of gravity should be.
+Encourage the trainee to put their weight over the back of the saddle, where the centre of gravity should be.

 5. Walking with the bike